robjohnnoble/MathProcFin_R_code/README.md

 * click on the first line of code
 * repeatedly click the "Run" button or press Ctrl+Enter (Windows) or Cmd+Enter (Mac) to run each line of code

-You can alternatively download the files and save them on your computer or (if you're familiar with GitHub) clone this repository.
+You can alternatively download the files and save them on your computer (by clicking the green "Code" button and selecting "Download ZIP").
+Or, if you're familiar with GitHub, you can clone this repository.

 Lines beginning with # are comments or code that will not be run.
 The commented-out lines beginning with "pdf" or "dev.off()" are for saving plots as pdf files.